moderndatacompany/dataos.info/docs/quick_guides/scan_metadata/index.md

 <aside class="callout">

-🗣 The non-Depot scan can help extract metadata from sources where depot creation is not supported or when you do not have an already created depot.
+🗣 The non-Depot scan can help extract metadata from sources where Depot creation is not supported or when you do not have an already created Depot.
 </aside>